Nick Cave: Grinderman (2006–2010)

-Music in film and television drama
+Music in film and television

-Cave's musical work was featured in a scene of the 1986 film, Dogs in Space by Richard Lowenstein.
+Cave's music was featured in a scene of the 1986 film, Dogs in Space by Richard Lowenstein.
 Cave performed parts of the Boys Next Door song "Shivers" twice during the film, once on video and once live.

 Another early fan of Cave's was German director Wim Wenders, who lists Cave, along with Lou Reed and Portishead, as among his favourites.
-Cave and the Bad Seeds appear in the film 1987 film Wings of Desire performing "The Carny" and "From Her to Eternity".
+Cave and the Bad Seeds appear in the 1987 film Wings of Desire performing "The Carny" and "From Her to Eternity".
 Two original songs were included in Wenders' 1993 sequel Faraway, So Close!, including the title track.
 The soundtrack for Wenders' 1991 film Until the End of the World features, another Cave original, "(I'll Love You) Till the End of the World".
 Cave and the Bad Seeds later recorded a live in-studio cover track for Wenders' 2003 documentary The Soul of a Man, and his 2008 film Palermo Shooting features two original songs from Cave's side project Grinderman.

-Cave's songs have also appeared in a number of Hollywood blockbusters – "There is a Light" appears on the 1995 soundtrack for Batman Forever, and "Red Right Hand" appeared in a number of films including The X-Files, Dumb & Dumber; Scream, its sequels Scream 2 and 3, and Hellboy (performed by Pete Yorn).
+Cave's songs have also appeared in a number of Hollywood blockbusters – "There is a Light" appears on the 1995 soundtrack for Batman Forever, and "Red Right Hand" appeared in a number of films including Dumb and Dumber (1994), The X-Files (1998); Scream (1996), its sequels Scream 2 (1997) and 3 (2000), and Hellboy (2004; performed by Pete Yorn).
 In Scream 3, the song was given a reworking with Cave writing new lyrics and adding an orchestra to the arrangement of the track.
-"People Ain't No Good" was featured in the animated movie Shrek 2 and the song "O Children" was featured in the 2010 movie Harry Potter and the Deathly Hallows – Part 1.
+"People Ain’t No Good" was featured in the film Shrek 2 (2004) and in the television series Mobland (2025), appearing in season 1, episode 5 ("Funeral for a Friend").
+Harry Potter and the Deathly Hallows – Part 1 (2010) music supervisor Matt Biffa chose to use Cave's "O Children" in the film because it was "really uplifting".